vickygr89/news-documentation/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 -----------------

 Some general settings can be configured in the Extension Manager.
-If you need to configure those, switch to the module "Extension Manager", select the extenison "**news**" and press on the configure-icon!
+If you need to configure those, switch to the module "Extension Manager", select the extension "**news**" and press on the configure-icon!

 .. todo: screenshot